Vasile Ursu Nicola: Rebellion

 On November 11, 1784, Horea dispatched an ultimatum to the nobles in which he demanded that the nobility be abolished, that the nobles abandon their estates, and that the estates be divided among the common folk.

 Meanwhile, many of the Hungarian nobles had retreated to the city of Deva (Déva, Diemrich).
 Fighting resumed, with extensive losses.
 A truce was agreed to, with Cloșca signing it at Tibru (Tibor, Tiburg) and Horea at Valea Bradului (Vályabrád), and the Austrians agreed to send the rebels’ demands to the emperor.
 But the local governor refused to accept the arrangement and called off negotiations.
 Crișan, who did not trust the Habsburgs, continued to fight, defeating a large army at Lupșa (Lupsa) on November 27.
 When no response from Vienna was forthcoming, Horea called for a resumption of hostilities, whereupon the governor tried to restore calm by offering the rebels a general amnesty.
 The peasant army won a series of victories against the Austrian army, but on December 7 the Austrians defeated the peasants in a decisive battle in Mihăileni, in which the peasants suffered great losses.

-On December 14, at Câmpeni (Topánfalva, Topesdorf), Horea told the peasants to return to their homes but said that they would resume fighting in the spring.
+On December 14, at Câmpeni, Horea told the peasants to return to their homes but said that they would resume fighting in the spring.
 Horea and Cloșca then retreated to the Gilău Mountains, where they were betrayed by locals and arrested by Austrian soldiers on December 27.
 Crișan was captured on January 30.
 All three were taken to Alba Iulia (Gyulafehérvár, Karlsburg), where they were interrogated by the Austrians.
 At first dozens of rebels were sentenced to be killed, but Joseph II granted them amnesties, and ordered that only the three leaders should be executed.